prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ### Create a new GitHub Repository

 This will be the home of your documents.
 Make sure there is at least one branch available.
-The easiest way to do it, is by initializing a new GitHub Repository.
+The easiest way to do it, is by initializing a new GitHub Repository and initialize it with an empty README.

+![Create a repository on GitHub](http://prose.io/images/screenshots/prose-for-writers/create-repository.png)

 Keep in mind, this is a plain old GitHub repository, there's no need for setting up Jekyll.

-![Create a repository on GitHub](http://prose.io/images/screenshots/prose-for-writers/create-repository.png)

 ### Start writing

 Open your fresh repository in prose and start writing your first document.
-To do so, click on "New File" enter some text in markdown.
-And hit save.
+To do so, click on "New File" enter some text in markdown and finally hit save.

 ![Start writing](http://prose.io/images/screenshots/prose-for-writers/start-writing.png)